Continuing Education Programme 2016/17 - now available here

 If you would like to attend one of our New Practitioners' Programmes, please complete the booking form via the link below.

-Please note: June residential New Practitioners' Course has been heavily oversubscribed and we are therefore not able to accept any further applications.
+Please note: Due to heavy oversubscription, all applications received henceforth for the October residential New Practitioners' Course will be placed onto a waiting list.
 If you have already submitted a booking request for this course you will be informed if you have been offered a place approximately 6 weeks before the course is due to start.
-It is still possible to apply for our October Residential New Practitioners' Programmes.

 Continuous Professional Development - a Reminder